sagemath/sagewiki_to_gh-2022-10-10/reu/2011/schedule.md

   * Here is the list of all curves with conductors up to norm 1000. [[attachment:List]]
   * Isogeny bound computations [[attachment:isogeny_bound_computations.txt]]
   * Updated list of found curves: [[attachment:Curves_FOUND_8-9-11.txt]]
-  * Updated list of missing curves: [[attachment:Curves_MISSING_8-9-11.txt]] (note: the ap-values in this list are correctly ordered, while the aps in the list of found curves are still ordered using the old system)
+  * Updated list of missing curves: [[attachment:Curves_MISSING_8-9-11.txt]] (note: the ap-values in this list are correctly ordered, but the aps in the list of found curves are still ordered using the old system)

 == Wednesday, August 10 ==